 They’re also a member of the Direct Selling Association.

-When you’re looking at a potential business opportunity one of the most important things to look at are the products to find out if these products are something you’ll feel confident in selling and comfortable putting your name too.
+When you’re looking at a potential business opportunity one of the most important things to consider is if these products are something you’ll feel confident in selling and putting your name and reputation too.